The wedding cake is an essential element for a perfect wedding. A couple can choose a traditional Italian wedding cake or try new and exotic flavors.

 One of the first traditions began in Ancient Rome where bread was broken over the bride’s head to bring good fortune to the couple.
 In Medieval England, cakes were stacked as high as possible for the bride and groom to kiss over: if they successfully kissed over the stack they were guaranteed a prosperous life together.
 The notion of sleeping with a piece of cake underneath one’s pillow dates back as far as the 17th century and quite probably forms the basis for today’s tradition of giving cake as a “gift”.
 Legend says that sleepers will dream of their future spouses if a piece of the wedding cake is under their pillow.

 In the 1600s they used to serve two cakes at the banquet, one for the bride and one for the groom: the groom’s cake eventually died out and the bride’s cake turned into the main cake for the event.
-The groom’s cake was usually made of dark chocolate to contrast with the bride’s cake that was white.
+The groom’s cake was usually made of dark chocolate to contrast with the bride’s cake which was white.
 The origin of this tradition is unclear.
 Some believe it was to be served by the groom, with a glass of wine, to the bridesmaids.
 Others believe it was to be saved and subsequently shared with friends after the honeymoon.

 The once simple wedding cake has evolved into what today is a multitier extravaganza.
 The multitier wedding cake was originally reserved for English royalty.
 The modern wedding cake as we know it now originated at the wedding of Prince Leopold, Duke of Albany, in 1882; his wedding cake was the first to actually be completely edible.

-This spectacular wedding cake with gum paste flowers was created by the renowned cake designer Renato Ardovino for a vows renewal in Ravello.
+This spectacular cake with gum paste flowers was created by the renowned cake designer Renato Ardovino for a vows renewal in Ravello.
 The wedding palette chosen by the bride was in bright tones of fuchsia, here mixed with pale pink and a few accents in green and yellow.

 There is hardly a bride today who can’t resist saving the top layer of her multitier cake.
 Most couples freeze the cake with the intention of sharing it on their first wedding anniversary.
 The tradition has its roots in the late 19th century when grand cakes were baked for baptisms.
 It was assumed that the baptism would occur soon after the wedding ceremony, so the two ceremonies were often linked, as were the cakes.
 As the time between the weddings and the baptism widened, the two events became disassociated, and the reason for saving the top tier changed.

 There has always been a lot of symbolism associated with the wedding cake.
 One of the most obvious symbolic traditions is the cake’s white color to symbolize virginity and purity.
 The white color has been attached to wedding ceremonies since the Victorian Era when Queen Victoria chose to wear a white wedding dress at her wedding to Prince Albert.
-Queen Victoria accentuated an existing symbol, the colour white is frequently associated with virginity and purity.
+Queen Victoria accentuated an existing symbol since the color white is frequently associated with virginity and purity.
 The wedding cake was originally known as the brides’ cake therefore the color white became common because the cake needed to reflect the bride.

 Why do the bride and groom cut the cake together?

 The cutting of the cake is a task full of symbolism.
-The cake was originally intended to be distributed among the guests by the bride only, because consuming the cake would ensure fertility.
+The cake was originally intended to be distributed among the guests by the bride only because consuming the cake would ensure fertility.
 As weddings grew and the number of guests increased this task became a joint venture, the groom needed to help cut the growing cake and distribute it among their guests.
 The groom would assist the bride in this process.
 Once this tradition began the bride and groom would share a piece of cake before distributing it to the guests to symbolize their union and their promise to forever provide for each other.

 Nowadays one of the main moments of a wedding day is the cutting of the cake in front of all friends and family.
 The wedding cake will be observed by everyone as spouses cut that first slice as husband and wife and what better way than serving a gorgeous creation that looks and tastes sensational?!